 4) SOG Camp Axe

-- SOG THROWING TOMAHAWKS WITH BITE: At 12.5 inches, these throwing hatchets and tomahawks are built to swing fast and true; these throwing axes feature a...
+- SOG HAWKS WITH BITE: At 12.5 inches, these hatchets and hawks are built to swing fast and true; these axes feature a razor-sharp 420 stainless steel hatchet...

-- 19 OUNCE TACTICAL TOMAHAWK: Lightweight yet heavy-duty, FastHawk throwing hatchets are superb backpacking, hiking and survival axes to add to your throwing axes...
+- 19 OUNCE TACTICAL HAWK: Lightweight yet heavy-duty, FastHawk hatchets are superb backpacking, hiking and survival axes to add to your axes set; hawk boasts a...

-- TOMAHAWK THROWING HATCHET WITH SHEATH: Light, fast, and agile tactical tomahawk snaps securely in its ballistic nylon sheath; competition throwing axe includes...
+- HAWK HATCHET WITH SHEATH: Light, fast, and agile tactical hawk snaps securely in its ballistic nylon sheath; competition axe includes belt loop for 1.5-inch...

 What makes it special?